Manuvr/Digitabulum-Firmware/DEVLOG.md

     280132    2880   30336  313348   Removed stop-gap mem space.
 Cleaned up some TODO.
     280228    2880   30272  313380   Cutting fields that don't make sense anymore.
     280220    2880   30272  313372   More field remeval ahead of migrations to Integrator.
+    280220    2880   29832  312932   Integrator is starting to not care about sample type.
+    279836    2880   20040  302756   The big drop.
+Note below.

 Lots of things are broken.
 There are a few stubs, and much dead code.
 IMU pointer maps are contained within a const class and array'd out as non-static members.

 Debriding and suturing...

+Note on the big drop: Eliminated the giant buffers in the IMU classes that were only needed during calibration, and was formerly a trade-off between resting memory load versus efficient pipeline.
+This trade-off has been resolved in r1.

 _---J. Ian Lindsay_